Looking for something else?

 AWS expands offerings with new, supersize instance type

 IT departments have one less excuse for delaying the virtualization of their more resource-hungry systems, thanks to the availability of a new instance type from Amazon Web Services (AWS).
-As TechTarget's Beth Pariseau explained, the
+As TechTarget's Beth Pariseau explained, the new High Memory Cluster Eight Extra Large offers expansive hosting capabilities that will help meet the increased compute, memory and bandwidth needs of customers with analytics and distributed node requirements.

 Major targets of the new instance include customers with heavy-duty engineering applications and businesses looking to support large, single-instance workloads.
 At the moment, the instances are available only in AWS' U.S. East service area, but Amazon CEO Jeff Bezos stated on the AWS blog that he plans to expand the service to additional regions in the future.